core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Contact information: Christian Amsüss - christian@amsuess.com

-* Information last updated on: 2024-12-17
+* Information last updated on: 2025-02-06

 ## Interoperability # {#sec-implementation-interop}

 The two implementations mentioned in {{sec-implementation-1}} and {{sec-implementation-2}} have successfully completed interoperability tests.

-That occurred multiple times when covering earlier versions of the protocol, as well as specifically for version -23 of the Internet Draft, during the IETF 121 meeting in Dublin (Ireland), in November 2024.
+That occurred multiple times when covering earlier versions of the protocol, as well as specifically for version -23 of the Internet Draft, during the IETF 121 meeting in Dublin (Ireland) in November 2024 and later on in February 2025.

 The scenarios considered during the interoperability tests are as follows: